linode/docs/docs/networking/diagnostics/install-iperf-to-diagnose-network-speed-in-linux.md

     emerge iperf

-If you have not yet run `emerge --sync` you may need to do so before it will allow you to install the iPerf package.
+If you have not yet run `emaint --sync` you may need to do so before it will allow you to install the iPerf package.
 Additionally, by default you will need to substitute each `iperf` command with `/usr/bin/iperf3`.
 This path may differ dependent on your iPerf version.

 ## How to Use iPerf

-iPerf must be installed on both computers between which you are testing the connection.
-If you are using a Unix or Linux-based operating system on your personal computer, you may be able to install iPerf on your local machine.
+iPerf must be installed on the computers at both ends of the connection you're testing.
+If you are using a Unix or Linux-based operating system on your personal computer, you can install iPerf on your local machine.

 If you are testing the throughput of your Linode, however, it's better to use another server as the end point, as your local ISP may impose network restrictions that can affect the results of your test.

 ### TCP Clients & Servers